airsonic/airsonic.github.io/pages/wiki/20_migrate.md

 ---
 layout: wiki
-title: Migrate
+title: Migrating from Subsonic to Libresonic
 permalink: /wiki/migrate/
 ---
-## Migrating from Subsonic to Libresonic

 This guide helps you to migrate your data from Subsonic to Libresonic.
 It has been tested with Subsonic 5 to Libresonic 6.

 #### Install Libresonic